 The Al-assisted EF Workflow and Trio tool are not yet cleared by the FDA.
-Instead, EchoNous is following the requirements in Enforcement Policy.
+Instead, EchoNous is following the requirements in Enforcement Policy for Imaging Systems During the Coronavirus Disease 2019 (COVID-19) Public Health Emergency, Guidance for Industry and Food and Drug Administration Staff, April 2020.